-Returns True if the given field has changed since the last save:
+Returns True if the given field has changed since the last save.
+The has_changed method expects a single field:

 '''

 a = Post.objects.create(title='First Post')

 a.title = 'Welcome'

 a.tracker.has_changed('title')

 True

 a.tracker.has_changed('body')

 False

 '''

 The has_changed method relies on previous to determine whether a field's values has changed.